markgodiy/PUG/README.md

 # PowerShell User Group

+## PowerShell

+PowerShell is an object-based distributed automation engine, scripting language, and command line shell.

 ## Monad Manifesto

 Back in Aug 8, 2002, Jeffrey Snover published the ["Monad Manifesto"](https://www.jsnover.com/Docs/MonadManifesto.pdf), which articulated the long term vision and started the development effort which became PowerShell.

-Jeffrey is credited as the inventor of PowerShell, but he himself claims to have only laid the foundation, then "a series of rockstar engineers added their awesomeness to the project".
+Jeffrey Snover is credited as the inventor of PowerShell, but he himself claims to have only laid the foundation, then "a series of rockstar engineers added their awesomeness to the project".

-Here's a

-## PowerShell

-PowerShell is an object-based distributed automation engine, scripting language, and command line shell.

 ## Getting Started with Microsoft PowerShell

-9-part video series co-hosted by the Jeffrey Snover himself
+9-part video series co-hosted by Jeffrey Snover

 https://learn.microsoft.com/en-us/shows/getting-started-with-microsoft-powershell/